MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step4.md

 This displays the available labels again.

 Now select the first label, **Personal**.
-Because you have selected a label that's a lower classification than the previously selected label for this document, you are prompted to justify why are lowering the classification level:
+Because you have selected a label that's a lower classification than the previously selected label for this document, you are prompted to justify why you are lowering the classification level:

 ![Azure Information Protection quick start tutorial step 4 - prompt to confirm why lowering](../media/info-protect-lower-justification.png)